SmartApplications/CopyPasteFromDesktopToMobile/README.md

 4-The user submit the form and the http requests are sent to the servers

-3-The servers receives input field from the users and authenticate the users and apply some business logic before forward the user input to the user mobile application.
+3-The servers receives the input fields from the users, and the web application authenticates the users and applies some business logic before forwarding the user inputs to the user mobile application.

-4-The mobile application will process input received from the server and saved the text to the user Clipboard.
+4-The mobile application processes inputs received from the Web application and saved the user text onto the user Mobile Phone Clipboard.

 5-user will be able to paste the value saved in his/her clipboard on the mobile phone.

+High Level Component:

+A Java based Web Application: CopyPasteFromDesktopToMobile

+framework:I  will be using my own MVC framework, for I don't like Struts2 framework

+A J2EE Compliant Server: I will be using Weblogic during implementation

+A Relational Database Management System: Oracle

+An Android Application: CopyPasteFromDesktopToMobile